Adult One-on-One Dog Training

 Adult One-on-One Dog Training Dunedin

-Whether your dog is pulling on the lead, jumping up, counter surfing, barking excessively, chewing excessively, suffering from separation anxiety, shows any other sign of obsessive behaviour, the root cause of behavioural problems in dogs is lack of leadership.
+Whether your dog is pulling on the lead, jumping up, counter surfing, is being fearful/ anxious, reactive towards other dogs, resource guarding/ food competitive, barks or chews excessively, suffering from separation anxiety, shows any other sign of unwanted behaviour, the cornerstone of transforming unwanted dog behaviour is rooted in our human ability to communicate with our dogs in wolf language since it is the only language our dogs will ever speak and understand.

 Dog Behaviourist Dunedin